GrahamDeprecated/Laravel-CloudFlare-API/README.md

 Please check the system requirements before installing Laravel CloudFlare API.

 To get the latest version of Laravel CloudFlare API, simply require it in your `composer.json` file.

 `"graham-campbell/cloudflare-api": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register the [Laravel Core API](https://github.com/GrahamCampbell/Laravel-Core-API) service provider before you attempt to load the Laravel CloudFlare API service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\CoreAPI\CoreAPIServiceProvider'`

 Once Laravel CloudFlare API is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\CloudFlareAPI\CloudFlareAPIServiceProvider'`

 You can register the CloudFlareAPI facade in the `aliases` key of your `app/config/app.php` file if you like.

 `'CloudFlareAPI' => 'GrahamCampbell\CloudFlareAPI\Facades\CloudFlareAPI'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-CloudFlare-API
+) for Laravel CloudFlare API.

+You may see an example of implementation in [CMS CloudFlare](https://github.com/GrahamCampbell/CMS-CloudFlare).

 ## Updating Your Fork